-After doing this, we will be asked to select our Fully Qualified domain name (FQDN) or System Mail Name.
+After doing this, we will ask to select our Fully Qualified domain name (FQDN) or System Mail Name.
 In this example, I typed my Mail Name in the textbox and then pressed the Enter key to continue, as shown in the image below:

-At the next step, we are asked to select the Root and Postmaster Mail recipient.
+At the next step, we are asking to select the Root and Postmaster Mail recipient.
 We can keep our original username in Ubuntu 20.04.
 Press Enter key to continue as shown below:

 It then asks if we want to force the synchronous update in the mail queue.
 As shown in the image below, select No, which is also the default option, and then press Enter to continue:

-After that, we are asked to select the LANs.
+After that, we are asking to select the LANs.
 We can change them to suit our needs, or we can even select the default ones by pressing the Enter key as shown below:

-Now we are asked to adjust the size range of Mailbox by bytes.
-This is used to determine the size of messages that the inbox can accept.
+Now we are asking to adjust the size range of Mailbox by bytes.
+This is using to determine the size of messages that the inbox can accept.
 Its default value is zero, which means that there is no limit to the size of the messages.
 As shown in the image below, stick to the default option and press Enter:

-Then we are asked to select the Local Address Extension character.
+Then we are asking to select the Local Address Extension character.
 We stay with the default character and press the Enter key to continue, as shown in the image below:

-Finally, we are asked to choose the Internet protocol we want.
+Finally, we are asking to choose the Internet protocol we want.
 Select all from this list and then press Enter to continue, as shown in the image below: